 Go for a jog

-nd3000/ShutterstockAmong all the things you can do to achieve longevity, one of the most critical is to exercise.
+Of all the things you hear about how to live longer, one of the most critical is exercise.
 Aerobic activity, like running, is crucial for getting your blood pumping and your heart working.
 A recent study showed that a one-hour run adds seven hours to your life, up to four hours per week.
-People who run have a 25 to 40 percent reduced risk of early death, and live about three years longer, the study says.
+People who run have a 25 to 40 percent reduced risk of early death and live about three years longer, the study says.
 Of course, people who run are often healthier in general, but running appears to have its own health benefits.
-"Running helps burn off or keep blood sugars normal, which is important because they keep your kidneys, eyes, nerves and blood vessels healthy," says Jennifer Kuca Hopper, MS, an exercise physiologist and director of employee wellness, worklife, and fitness at Piedmont Healthcare.
+“Running helps burn off or keep blood sugars normal, which is important because they keep your kidneys, eyes, nerves, and blood vessels healthy,” says Jennifer Kuca Hopper, MS, an exercise physiologist and director of employee wellness, worklife, and fitness at Piedmont Healthcare.
 Running also regulates blood pressure, increases lung capacity, reduces stress, and increases bone density, she says.
-This is the science behind why running makes you live longer.

 Eat more plant protein